Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/vcenter_screenshot.png" title="vCenter Dashboard" >}}

 4 vCPU/16GB RAM/~200GB Disk
 My vCenter is the main control hub for my homelab and its VMs, where all the provisioning happens, as well as the internal vmware network.
-It's chomping RAM like nobody's business, but it is necessary as i do not want to switch to Proxmox or Xen server.
+It's chomping RAM like nobody's business, but it is necessary as I do not want to switch to Proxmox or Xen server.

 ## Private
 My Private stack is where I put the VMs that I do not want to have direct internet access and mainly where I put internal services.